voxel51/fiftyone/e2e-pw/README.md

     grid, modal, sidebar.
 -   Do not use assertion logic directly in POMs, instead use composition to create POMs that contain the assertion class.
+-   Refrain from using `page.waitForTimeout()`.
+There is always a better alternative.

 ### Known Issues